servetti-polito/neubot/doc/neubot.1.rst

   **since=integer [default: 0]**
-    Returns only the data collected after the specified time (indicated as the number of seconds elapsed since the midnight of January, 1st 1970).
+    Returns only the data collected after the specified time (indicated as the number of seconds elapsed since midnight of January, 1st 1970).

   **test=string**